If you aren’t repurposing content, you can be wasting valuable time.

-Repurposing is an essential part of a manageable communications plan, because it allows you to get more mileage out of your writing, while reinforcing your key messages with your readers.
+Repurposing content is an essential part of a manageable communications plan, because it allows you to get more mileage out of your writing, while reinforcing your key messages with your readers.

 - Change the lead.
 Simply start the article in a whole new way.
 Move something that was lower down in the article to the top.
 If you didn’t use a quote in the first paragraph before, use one now.
 Open with a trend or other big-picture explanation.